 The Department of Philosophy faculty at St. Edward’s University help prepare students to become innovative and logical thinkers with a wide range of marketable skills — from rational analysis and analytical thinking to critical inquiry and logical problem solving.

 Through the in-depth study of life’s fundamental questions, students taking courses in the Department of Philosophy will grow as individuals while preparing for many professional fields.
 Our majors examine traditional areas of philosophy, such as logic, epistemology, political theory and religion.
-They may also explore ethics and debate moral dilemmas across the spectrum of society, including medicine, business, the environment, public policy and law.
+They may also explore ethics and debate moral dilemmas in medicine, business, the environment, public policy and law.

 Graduates from our department often continue their education with graduate degrees in philosophy, law or medicine.